MayPP09/May-HomeLabProjects/README.md

-## May's-HomeLabProjects!
+## May's-SchoolProjects!

-Welcome to my home lab portfolio!
+Welcome to my project portfolio!
-This repository documents my self-directed IT projects where I practice system installation, networking, troubleshooting, and server management.
+This repository documents my IT projects where I practice different aspects of IT skills.